liip/bootstrap-blocks-wordpress-plugin/readme.txt

 == Description ==

 Bootstrap Gutenberg Blocks for WordPress.
-Supports Bootstrap 4 and **Bootstrap 5** (experimental).
+Supports Bootstrap v4 and v5.
 This plugin adds Bootstrap components and layout options as Gutenberg blocks.

 The full documentation of this plugin can be found on GitHub: [https://github.com/liip/bootstrap-blocks-wordpress-plugin#readme](https://github.com/liip/bootstrap-blocks-wordpress-plugin#readme)